 In recent years, knowledge of grapevine genetics has grown enormously, opening up new, extremely efficient possibilities for grapevine breeders.
 Gene loci are known for a steadily increasing number of important traits.
 The inheritance of the desired grapevine traits can now be traced with molecular markers.
 In this way, specific traits such as resistance characteristics can be combined in a targeted manner.
 The use of marker-assisted selection (MAS) often not only leads to a higher level of resistance, but also improves the stability of resistance.
 In addition, MAS is carried out at an early seedling stage (a few months after germination), which makes breeding of a new variety more efficient and accelerates it by years.

-Apart from breeding new grapevine varieties with long-lasting resistances to the most important fungal diseases, the Institute is also engaged in questions concerning climate change.
-Here, the aim is to develop grapevine varieties which are better adapted to the changing climatic conditions.
+In addition to breeding new grapevine varieties with a durable resistance to the most important fungal diseases, the Institute is increasingly focussing on questions about the influence of climate change.
+The aim is to develop new grapevine varieties that are better adapted to the expected climatic challenges of the future.

 The breeding results are new grapevine varieties that convince with their high wine quality and enable sustainable viticulture through their climatic resilience and good resistance properties.